instaclustr/cassandra-ttl-remover/README.md

 `./TTLRemover [full path to the sstable folder>] -p <output path>`

+Note: your output path must end with `\`.
 Then, all the ttl-removed sstable is located in the tools/bin/<output path>

 2. To do it on bactch, you can use the folloing command: